dotnet/csharplang/proposals/discriminated-unions.md

-This is almost identical to the semantics of a top-level `enum class`, except that the nested enum class defines a nested root type, and everything below the nested enum class is a subtype of the nested root type, instead of the top-level root type.
+This is almost identical to the semantics of a top-level `enum class`, except that the nested enum class defines a nested root type, and everything below the nested enum class is a subtype of the nested root type, rather than of the top-level root type.

 ```C#
 abstract partial class Expr